greg-js/arch-wiki-md-repo/wiki/_content/english/Syslinux.md

 ```

-This can happen for example when upgrading from [LILO](/index.php/LILO "LILO") which, while booting a current custom kernel, turned a kernel command line parameter of say `root=/dev/sda1` into its numeric equivalent `root=801`, as evidenced by `/proc/cmdline` and the output of the `mount` command.
+This can happen, for example, when upgrading from [LILO](/index.php/LILO "LILO") which, while booting a current custom kernel, turned a kernel command line parameter of say `root=/dev/sda1` into its numeric equivalent `root=801`, as evidenced by `/proc/cmdline` and the output of the `mount` command.
 Remedy the situation by either continuing with the manual install described below while specifying `--device=/dev/sda1` to `extlinux`, or simply by first rebooting into a stock Arch Linux kernel; its use of an initramfs avoids the problem.

 **Note:**

-*   When you reboot your system now, you will have a Syslinux prompt.
-To automatically boot your system or get a boot menu, you still need to create a configuration file.
+*   If you rebooted your system now, you would get a Syslinux prompt.
+To automatically boot your system or get a boot menu, you need to create (edit) the configuration file.
 *   If you are on another root directory (e.g. from an install disk) install SYSLINUX by directing to the chroot:

 ```